Four Days at the Edge of the Desert: A Petra Itinerary

 Day 2: The Monastery and the Climb

-Back at the gate at 6AM.
-The Petra ticket is valid for the full day — you can enter once and stay until closing (around 6PM in summer, 4:30PM in winter).
+Be back at the gate at 6AM.
+The Petra ticket is valid for the full day — enter once and stay until closing (around 6PM in summer, 4:30PM in winter).

-I walked through the Siq again (it's different in different light — I recommend doing it at least twice) and past the Treasury to the main basin.
-The Street of Facades — rows of carved tomb fronts — opens up into a wide valley.
-The Roman-era colonnaded street has excavated columns still standing.
+Walk through the Siq again — it reads completely differently in changing light, so do it at least twice — and past the Treasury to the main basin.
+The Street of Facades, rows of carved tomb fronts, opens into a wide valley.
+The Roman-era colonnaded street still holds its excavated columns upright.

-But today's goal was the Monastery.
+Today's prize is the Monastery.
 Ad-Deir.
-Larger than the Treasury at 50 meters wide, 45 meters tall, and reached via 850 steps carved into the rock.
+Larger than the Treasury at 50 meters wide and 45 meters tall, reached via 850 steps carved into the rock.

-The climb took me 50 minutes.
-It's not technical — just relentless stone stairs with the occasional Bedouin tea stall offering rest stops.
-The views from the stairs, looking back over the Petra basin, get progressively more dramatic with each switchback.
+The climb takes about 50 minutes.
+It's not technical — just relentless stone stairs with the occasional Bedouin tea stall for a breather.
+The views back over the Petra basin get more dramatic with each switchback.

-At the top, the Monastery appears around a bend.
-And it's vast.
+At the top, the Monastery appears around a bend, and it's vast.
 Wider than the Treasury, less ornate, more powerful.
 The open space in front of it feels like a stadium.
 The cliff face behind is sheer.
-A small cafe at the top sells tea (JOD 2) and cold drinks.
+A small cafe sells tea (JOD 2) and cold drinks.

-I sat on a rock opposite the facade for 30 minutes.
-A stray cat kept me company.
-The sun was hitting the stone at an angle that made it glow amber.
-Less than 20 people were up here, compared to the 200+ at the Treasury below.
+Find a rock opposite the facade and sit for half an hour.
+A stray cat may keep you company.
+The sun catches the stone at an angle that makes it glow amber.
+Fewer than 20 people make it up here, compared to the 200+ at the Treasury below.

-The climb down passes a different set of viewpoints.
-The total hike from the main entrance to the Monastery and back is approximately 8 km — add the Siq and you're looking at 12 km total for the day.
+The descent passes a different set of viewpoints.
+The total hike from the main entrance to the Monastery and back is roughly 8 km — add the Siq and you're looking at 12 km for the day.

 Day 2 spend: JOD 18 (food and drinks)